 In ecommerce, businesses can use technology and data analysis to help with their markup pricing strategy.
 For example, they can use software to analyze sales data and adjust markup percentages based on market trends and customer behavior.
 Additionally, they can use online tools to monitor competitor pricing and adjust their own prices accordingly.

-Markup pricing can be an effective strategy for businesses of all sizes, but it is especially useful for small and medium-sized enterprises that need a simple and straightforward way of setting prices.
+The pricing strategy can be an effective for businesses of all sizes, but it is especially useful for small and medium-sized enterprises that need a simple and straightforward way of setting prices.
 This method also allows businesses to easily adjust prices based on changes in the market and customer demand.

 In ecommerce and retail businesses, markup pricing can impact pricing in the following ways: